Riamta/Web-Dich/memory-bank/activeContext.md

 - Icons should be gray-500 unless in active state (then gray-600)
 - Card-based components with subtle shadows and rounded corners (xl)
 - Typography should follow a clear hierarchy with gray-700/800 for headings

-## Next Steps
-1. Implement or optimize page view tracking with suggested caching strategies (SWR)
-2. Consider server-side component approach for better performance
-3. Continue development of individual feature pages
-4. Implement user authentication for personalized experiences
-5. Add more AI-powered tools to the collection
-6. Expand translation coverage to all components
-7. Consider adding more language options
-8. Integrate with professional background removal API service
-9. Add more image editing features like filters, adjustments, etc.
-10. Ensure consistent gray-based color scheme across all new components

 ## Active Decisions
 - Currently using a basic fetch approach for page views with suggested alternatives